satellaviewer/xsys-blog/_posts/2024-02-22-disc-3-preshow.md

 I've also added one of his abilities from his appearance in Kingdom Hearts: the infamous "Sin Harvest!"
 But you'll have to show up to see what that does...

 The battle starts 2/23 at 7 PM Central!
-You definitely won't want to miss this fated fight!
+You definitely won't want to miss this legendary rematch!